Radoslav Terziev

-Radoslav Terziev (Радослав Терзиев; born 6 August 1994) is a Bulgarian professional footballer who plays as a defender for Krumovgrad.
+Radoslav Terziev (Радослав Терзиев; born 6 August 1994) is a Bulgarian professional footballer who plays as a defender for Sportist Svoge.

 Career

 Early career

 Born in Plovdiv, Terziev began his career at the Spartak Plovdiv academy but moved to Botev Plovdiv along with Lazar Marin, Lachezar Angelov and Rosen Andonov in January 2012.
 He then spent one and a half seasons on loan at second-tier Rakovski.
 He scored his first goal in senior football in a 3–0 win over Akademik Svishtov on 10 November 2013.
 Terziev totalled 39 appearances in all competitions for Rakovski.

 Botev Plovdiv

 After returning from his loan spell, Terziev made his Botev debut on 3 July 2014, in a 4–0 win over Libertas in the first leg of the first qualifying round of the UEFA Europa League.
-He played full 90 minutes.
+He played the full 90 minutes.
 Terziev made his A Group debut in a 1–0 home win against Lokomotiv Sofia on 20 July, appearing as a 69th-minute substitute for Milen Gamakov.
-One month later he made his first league start in a game against Slavia Sofia.
+One month later, he made his first league start in a game against Slavia Sofia.

 During the second half of season 2015–16, Terziev became a regular central defender in the starting lineup of Botev Plovdiv.

 On 22 October 2016, Terziev scored a goal after an assistance from Todor Nedelev during the 2–3 home defeat from Cherno More Varna.

 On 24 May 2017, Terziev played an important role in the historical 2–1 win over Ludogorets Razgrad in the Bulgarian Cup final and won the cup with Botev Plovdiv.

 On 16 June 2017, he signed a new two-year contract.